 Realistically, your new floor is going to eventually get a minor scratch or dent.

 Keep in mind that scratches and dents do not happen by themselves.

 Usually, a chair without proper floor protectors or a heavy piece of furniture dragged across the floor will cause a scratch.

 Dropping a can of canned vegetables could put a dent in the floor or even crack a ceramic or porcelain tile.

-Flooring is no different than your brand new car.
+Flooring is no different than your brand-new car.
 If you left it in the garage and never drove it, it would never get a dink or dent.
-But use it to go food shopping, and a shopping cart rolls in to it, ...
+But use it to go food shopping, and a shopping cart rolls into it, ...
 Bam!
-There's you first ding!
+There's your first ding!

 Expectations About Floor Maintenance or The Benefits of an Ounce of Protection

 Although realistically your new flooring will show signs of wear, scratches, dents, and maybe even a crack, the good news is that some of these issues can be hidden with fillers, colored markers, or, in some cases, planks and tiles may be able to be replaced.

 You'll even find some sprays that hide scratches on hardwood and vinyl flooring.

 The key is to maintain your floor properly and according to the manufacturer's recommendations.